gideon-ogunbanjo/NN-Classify/README.md

 # NN-Classify
-NN-Classify - Insurance Availability Prediction Neural Network The Insurance Availability project is aimed at developing a deep learning neural network that can predict if a person has insurance based on multiple factors, like age and affordability.
+NN-Classify - Insurance Availability Classification Neural Network The Insurance Availability project is aimed at developing a deep learning neural network that can predict if a person has insurance based on multiple factors, like age and affordability.
 By analyzing these features, the model can provide insights into the classification problem.

 ### Features